 When He Left

 The night of the attack (Genesis 19) must have been horrible.
 Neighbors wanting to rape your guest, offering your daughters to appease an angry crowd, and your family laughing at you about their pending death was just the first scene of this tragedy.
 In reading several translations of the Bible (Moffat and Knox among others) verse 15 could give the impression that there were other family members besides the two daughters who were “with him.”
 When Abraham was bargaining with God (Genesis 18: 16 – 33) did he count all of the children/family of Lot – 50?
-You can count the four in the house and two son-in-laws with parents and get ten but what if Lot had other family members living in and around Sodom and then there are his herdsmen.
+You can count the four in the house and two sons-in-law with parents and get ten but what if Lot had other family members living in and around Sodom and then there are his herdsmen.
 Did they get out?
-That could have been some of the hesitation!
+That could have been some of the hesitations!

 Finally out of the city, Lot does some bargaining of his own (must have run in the family).
 He gets permission to go to Zoar.
 Was there family there or maybe his herds?
 Maybe the problem with the mountains was that would have taken him to Abraham, who wants to hear I told you so!
 But the tragedy continues when his wife looks back.
-The “looking back” carries the idea of longing for what was left; after all she was married to the person who got everyone rescued and there still may have been family.
+The “looking back” carries the idea of longing for what was left; after all, she was married to the person who got everyone rescued and there still may have been family.

-Jesus in Luke 17: 28 uses Lot as a warning he and Noah are examples of righteous people saved before a judgment.
+Jesus in Luke 17: 28 uses Lot as a warning, he and Noah are examples of righteous people saved before a judgment.
 Noah is from water and Lot is from fire and Lot’s wife is added to help adjust attitudes about physical goods and their hold over our lives.
 Luke 17, 2 Peter 2, and Jude carry the same messages and examples which just goes to show that a good sermon needs to be repeated.

 Cave Over Family

 I understand Lot and the girls leaving Zoar because they would have been looked at as the cause for the destruction of the valley.
-But a cave over family ok, some families I might understand but caves in that area always seem small and dusty.
+But a cave over family?
+Ok, some families I might understand, but the caves in that area always seem small and dusty.
 Where were his resources coming from to live?
 Where the girls right in that NO ONE was around?
 Abraham lived in Hebron at this time, which is west of the Dead Sea and Jordan while it may appear Lot went east.
-The thought behind this is God honored Moab and Ben-Ammi by giving them land in Ar and not letting Moses and Israel bother them (Deuteronomy 2: 9 +19) this area is to the east of the Dead Sea.
+The thought behind this is God honored Moab and Ben-Ammi by giving them land in Ar and not letting Moses and Israel bother them (Deuteronomy 2: 9 +19), this area is to the east of the Dead Sea.
 Ruth, a grandmother of David and Jesus, was also a Moabite so Lot still had a part in the salvation story.
 The boy’s descendants became enemies of Israel and are even mentioned in Psalm 83 as trying to destroy their family.

 Lot’s daughters should be the ultimate symbol of guarding your family by whom you choose to be around.
 They were well trained in the thoughts of Sodom probably having been born after the rescue.
 Being in Sodom and living with Lot must have been confusing.

 Their stories will always be intertwined and comparison will always be made which may or may not be fair.
 So I am directing my thoughts to the boundaries of Genesis 19.
 Did Abraham send men to look for/rescue his nephew?
 Since it was burning (vs. 27) he knew God had not found ten righteous people so had he assumed the worst?
-It is apparent that some how they meet again because Chapter 19 was written with all of its gory details.
+It is apparent that somehow they meet again because Chapter 19 was written with all of its gory details.
 The only comparison I want to make is that Abraham refused the goods of Sodom and Lot hesitated because of Sodom.